JordanRL/operator-overloads-in-php/reddit-post.md

 In general I would suggest trying to get what's called a "playable commit" done though, if you can.
 This is a commit where the feature you are describing works, even if a few other things are broken.
 For instance, it's not critical that all tests pass if the failures are in unrelated areas such as opcache.

-A playable commit means that voters can check out a build your changes, then write PHP and see exactly how it behaves.
+A playable commit means that voters can check out and build your changes, then write PHP and see exactly how it behaves.
 They can test it and play with it.

 # Open Discussion